West Ukrainian People's Republic: Independence and struggle for existence

 An agreement to unite western Ukraine with the rest of Ukraine was made as early as 1 December 1918.
 The government of the West Ukrainian People's Republic officially united with the Ukrainian People's Republic on 22 January 1919, after which the former was known as the Western Oblast of the Ukrainian People's Republic.
 This was mostly a symbolic act, however.
+During the Polish–Ukrainian War, the West Ukrainian army was able to hold off Poland for approximately nine months, but by July 1919, Polish forces had taken over most of the territory claimed by the Western Oblast.

 Since western Ukraine had a different tradition in its legal, social and political norms, it was to be autonomous within a united Ukraine.
 Furthermore, western Ukrainians retained their own Ukrainian Galician Army and government structure.
 Despite the formal union, the Western Ukrainian Republic and the Ukrainian People's Republic fought in separate wars.
 The former was preoccupied with a conflict with Poland, while the latter struggled with Soviet and Russian forces.

-Relations between the western Ukrainian polity and the Kyiv-based Ukrainian People's Republic were somewhat strained.
+Relations between the western Ukrainian polity and the Kyiv-based Ukrainian People's Republic were at times strained.
 The leadership of the former tended to be more conservative in orientation.
 Well-versed in the culture of the Austrian parliamentary system and an orderly approach to government, they looked upon the socialist revolutionary attitude of their Kyiv-based peers with some dismay and with the concern that the social unrest in the East would spread to Galicia.
 Likewise, the West Ukrainian troops were more disciplined while those of Kyiv's Ukrainian People's Army were more chaotic and prone to committing pogroms, something actively opposed by the western Ukrainians.
 The poor discipline in Kyiv's army and the insubordination of its officers shocked the Galician delegates sent to Kyiv.